Biosphere 2: Group dynamics: psychology, conflict, and cooperation

 Undoubtedly the reduced oxygen and the calorie-restricted, nutrient-dense diet contributed to low morale.
 The Alling faction feared that the Poynter group were prepared to go so far as to import food, if it meant making them fitter to carry out research projects.
 They considered that would be a project failure by definition.

 In November 1992, the hungry Biospherians began eating seed stocks that had not been grown inside the Biosphere 2.
 Poynter made Chris Helms, PR Director for the enterprise, aware of this.
 She was promptly dismissed by Margret Augustine, CEO of Space Biospheres Ventures, and told to come out of the biosphere.
 This order was, however, never carried out.
 Poynter writes that she simply decided to stay put, correctly reasoning that the order could not be enforced without effectively terminating the closure.

 Isolated groups tend to attach greater significance to group dynamic and personal emotional fluctuations common in all groups.
 Some reports from polar station crews exaggerated psychological problems.
-Although some of the first closure team thought they were depressed, psychological examination of the biospherians showed no depression and fit the explorer/adventurer profile, with both women and men scoring very similarly to astronauts.
+Although some of the first closure team thought they were depressed, psychological examination of the biospherians showed no depression and fit the explorer/adventurer profile, with scores very similar to those of astronauts.